Film: Beverly Hills Cop

 - The Alleged Car: Axel's beat up old Chevy Nova, which is apparently a Running Gag between him and Jeannette.

-- Audit Threat: When Axel is caught illegally searching for evidence, he pretends to be an inspector and threatens an employee who questions his authority with an IRS audit.
+- Audit Threat: When Axel is caught illegally searching for evidence, he pretends to be a customs inspector and threatens a bonded warehouse employee who questions his authority with a security audit.
 The employee drops his objections.

 - Bad Omen Anecdote: Billy explicitly calls out the Bolivian Army Ending of Butch Cassidy and the Sundance Kid near the end, when he and Taggart are pinned down by enemy gunfire.
 It's clear that he is having the time of his life while doing so.
 Taggart, on the other hand, is less than amused.